esmaelgoncalves/starwars-api/README.md

 * It's a Java Spring Boot application
 * The api uses MY-SQL database for production and embbeded in-memory database H2
 * The database model is auto generated when the application up and run with flyway database migrator
-* For tests purposes there two files in tests/resources: schema.sql and data.sql, to create and populate the database for some unit tests.
+* For tests purposes there two files in tests/resources: schema.sql and data, to create and populate the database for some unit tests.

 ### Set Up and Running With Docker ###